kptdobe/hlxsite/emphasis.md

 Strikethrough uses two tildes. ~~Scratch this.~~

 But strikethrough should not use single tildes.
 Value one is: 20~30.
 Don't scratch this.
 Value two is: 30~40.

+But strikethrough should not use single tildes and escaping.
+Value one is: 20\~30.
+Don't scratch this.
+Value two is: 30\~40.